DiligentGraphics/DiligentSamples/Tutorials/Tutorial25_StatePackager/readme.md

 Where:

 - `f3Throughput` is the path throughput.
-Initially it is `float3(1, 1, 1)`, and is multiplied by
+Initially it is `float3(1, 1, 1)`, and is updated
-  surface albedo at each bounce
+  at each bounce
 - `f3BRDF` is the Lambertian BRDF (perfectly diffuse surface), and equals to `f3Albedo / PI`
 - `max(dot(f3DirToLight, f3Normal), 0.0)` is the 'N dot L' term
 - `fLightVisibility` is the light visibility computed by casting the shadow ray